-With a repertoire that ranges widely from Bach to Corigliano, including important Portuguese composers, Monteiro concertizes as a recitalist, soloist and chamber musician in the most important concert halls and music festivals of Portugal (International Music Festivals of Foz do Cávado, Paços de Brandão, Santa Maria da Feira, Óbidos, Guarda, Viseu, Coimbra, Gaia, Évora, Póvoa de Varzim, Dias da Música, Estoril and Sintra, Museu D. Diogo de Sousa, Auditório Fernando Lopes-Graça, Palácio dos Anjos, Casa das Artes de Vila Nova de Famalicão, Biblioteca Joanina, Auditório do Banco de Portugal, Teatro Municipal de Vila Real, Teatro Académico Gil Vicente, Auditório of Conservatório de Musica de Coimbra, Teatro Municipal of Lagos, Teatro Aveirense, Teatro José Lúcio da Silva, Theatro Circo, Teatro Sá da Bandeira, Teatro Lethes, Convento de São Francisco (Coimbra), Fórum Luísa Todi, Serões Músicais do Palácio da Pena, Teatro Municipal Joaquim Benite, Museu da Música Portuguesa, Teatro Constantino Nery, Palácio Nacional de Sintra, Palácio da Bolsa, Europarque, Ateneu Comercial do Porto, Fundação Eng.
-António de Almeida, Rivoli Teatro Municipal, Grande Auditório da Universidade de Lisboa, São Luiz Teatro Municipal (where he made his debut at the age of thirteen), Centro Cultural de Belém, Teatro Nacional de São Carlos and Music season of Gulbenkian Foundation).
+With a repertoire that ranges widely from Bach to Corigliano, including important Portuguese composers, Monteiro concertizes as a recitalist, soloist and chamber musician in the most important concert halls and music festivals of Portugal (International Music Festivals of Foz do Cávado, Paços de Brandão, Santa Maria da Feira, Óbidos, Guarda, Viseu, Coimbra, Gaia, Évora, Póvoa de Varzim, Dias da Música, Estoril and Sintra, Museu D. Diogo de Sousa, Auditório Fernando Lopes-Graça, Palácio dos Anjos, Casa das Artes de Vila Nova de Famalicão, Biblioteca Joanina, Auditório do Banco de Portugal, Teatro Municipal de Vila Real, Teatro Académico Gil Vicente, Auditório of Conservatório de Musica (Coimbra), Teatro Municipal de Lagos, Teatro Aveirense, Teatro José Lúcio da Silva, Theatro Circo, Teatro Sá da Bandeira, Teatro Lethes, Convento de São Francisco (Coimbra), Fórum Luísa Todi, Serões Musicais do Palácio da Pena, Teatro Municipal Joaquim Benite, Museu da Música Portuguesa, Teatro Constantino Nery, Palácio Nacional de Sintra, Palácio da Bolsa, Europarque, Ateneu Comercial do Porto, Fundação Eng.
+António de Almeida, Rivoli Teatro Municipal, Grande Auditório da Universidade de Lisboa, São Luiz Teatro Municipal (where he made his debut at the age of thirteen), Centro Cultural de Belém, Teatro Nacional de São Carlos and Music Season of Gulbenkian Foundation).

 Internationally, he has appeared in Spain, France, Italy, the Netherlands, Germany, UK, Austria, Romania, Bulgaria, Ukraine, Israel, Denmark, the Philippines, Malaysia, South Korea and the USA.
-In many of these countries, Monteiro has performed in prestigious venues such as the Palácio Cibeles in Madrid, Vienna´s Musikverein, Bucharest´s Cultural Center, Sofia´s Bulgaria Hall, Kiev´s Philharmonic Hall, the Felicja Blumenthal International Music Festival in Tel Aviv, Washington´s Kennedy Center and Embassy Series and New York´s Carnegie Hall, among others.
+In many of these countries, Monteiro has performed in prestigious venues such as the Palácio Cibeles and Casa de America in Madrid, Vienna´s Musikverein, Bucharest´s Cultural Center, Sofia´s Bulgaria Hall, Kiev´s Philharmonic Hall, the Felicja Blumenthal International Music Festival in Tel Aviv, Washington´s D.C Kennedy Center and Embassy Series and New York´s Carnegie Hall, among others.

 In recital, he performs with João Paulo Santos since 2002.